zcorleissen/documentation/source/api_v2_elasticsearch_resources.rst

    $ http

-Get details on an account's Elasticsearch instances.
+Get details on an account's Elasticsearch instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash